The Creative Classroom

 Drums KS3.pdf

-Drums KS3.html
+Drums KS3

 This is an integrated resource, suitable for Key Stage 3, which combines individual research with creative activities in the classroom.
 It focuses on the spirit and purposes of drumming, rather than on the performance of specified rhythmic patterns.